symfony-cmf/symfony-cmf-docs/bundles/menu/sonata_admin.rst

 attributes.

 By default the only available options are **Display** and **Display Children**.
-To enable the advaned options you need to add ``burgov/key-value-form-bundle`` requirement in your ``composer.json`` and enable the advanced options in your config file:
+To enable the advanced options you need to add ``burgov/key-value-form-bundle`` requirement in your ``composer.json`` and enable the advanced options in your config file: